puppetlabs/best-practices/when-to-use-puppet-tasks-vs-puppet-dsl-code.md

 * Tasks may use a platform specific language that is the most familiar to broadest user group in your organization.

-* Tasks may use puppets ruby stack when users are agnostic about the language.
+* Tasks may use puppet's ruby stack when users are agnostic about the language.
   Puppet ruby is a known common denominator and reduces the need for management of ruby as a pre-requisite.